IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ## 1.2.
 Scope of the system

-The system is a video game developed with Godot 4 that allows the user to control a player character in order to kill monsters in dungeons and to improve their player characters strength through augments and additional skills.
+The system is a video game developed with Godot 4 that allows the user to control a player character in order to kill monsters in dungeons and to improve their player characters strength through augments and unlocking skills.

 ## 1.3.
 Objectives and success criteria of the project